WojtekZalewski/To-do/README.md

 # Todo App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+Updated to version 9.1.4.

 ## Development server